2016 Serbian local elections: Trstenik

 Results of the election for the Municipal Assembly of Trstenik:

 Aleksandar Ćirić of the Serbian Progressive Party was chosen as mayor after the election, leading an administration that also included the Socialist Party of Serbia and the Serbian Renewal Movement.

 Miroslav Aleksić, who had served as mayor in the previous term, was re-elected to the assembly at the lead of the Together With the People coalition list.
 In 2017, he allowed his People's Movement of Serbia to be reconstituted as the People's Party under Vuk Jeremić's leadership and became a vice-president of the new party.

 Varvarin

 Results of the election for the Municipal Assembly of Varvarin:

 Vojkan Pavić of the Serbian Progressive Party was chosen as mayor after the election with the support of twenty-six delegates.

 Raška District

 Local elections were held in the two cities (Kraljevo and Novi Pazar) and the three other municipalities of the Raška District.
 The Serbian Progressive Party and its allies won in the predominantly Serb municipalities of Kraljevo, Raška, and Vrnjačka Banja.
 The Sandžak Democratic Party won in the predominantly Bosniak city of Novi Pazar, while the Party of Democratic Action of Sandžak won in Tutin, also a predominantly Bosniak community.

 Kraljevo

 Results of the election for the City Assembly of Kraljevo:

 Predrag Terzić of the Serbian Progressive Party was chosen as mayor after the election.

+United Serbia parliamentarian Marija Jevđić was re-elected to the city assembly from the third position on the Socialist-led list.

+Vesna Nikolić Vukajlović was elected from the lead position on the Radical Party's list.